gndrmnn/nodepool/doc/source/metastatic.rst

           to apply to all pools within that provider, or it can be overridden here for a specific pool.

+       .. attr:: node-attributes
+          :type: dict

+          A dictionary of key-value pairs that will be stored with the node data in ZooKeeper.
+The keys and values can be any arbitrary string.

        .. attr:: max-servers
           :type: int